etherlabsio/avcapture/Readme.md

 # avcapture

-avcapture allows you to run a that captures the content and pipes the audio/video for any URL to FFmpeg for encoding including generating a live playlist.
+avcapture allows you to run a containarized application that captures the content and pipes the audio/video for any URL to FFmpeg for encoding including generating a live playlist.

 ## Build and Run

 - **Build**: `make build`
-- **Run**: `docker run -it --net test -v $PWD/path/to/dir:$PWD/path/to/dir --name avcapture -p 8080:8080 etherlabsio/avcapture`
+- **Run**: `docker run -it --net test -v $PWD/path/to/dir:$PWD/path/to/dir -v $PWD/path/to/data:/data -e FFMPEG_TGZ_URI="<url for ffmpeg executable in tgz>" -e FFMPEG_DEPS_URI="<url for ffmpeg dependencies in lib directory>" --name avcapture -p 8080:8080 etherlabsio/avcapture`
+  - As part of ini script, avcapture will download ffmpeg and dependencies to `/data` directory. ffmpeg binary will be copied to /usr/local/bin and dependencies will be copied to `/usr/local/lib`
+  - If the ffmpeg and dependencies have to be extracted in every run, initialize the environment variable `DISABLE_FFMPEG_CACHE` with some value.
+For example `-e DISABLE_FFMPEG_CACHE="FFMPEG"`.

 ## API